EFFECTIVE USE OF THE INTERNATIONAL BUILDING CODE

 Chapter 30 Elevators and Conveying Systems.
 Chapter 30 provides standards for the installation of elevators into buildings.
 Referenced standards provide the requirements for the elevator system and mechanisms.
 Detailed standards are provided in the chapter for hoistway enclosures, machine rooms and requirements for sizing of elevators.
-Beginning in the 2015 edition, the elevator lobby requirements were moved from Chapter 7 to Chapter 30 to pull all the elevator-related construction requirements together.
-New provisions were added in the 2009 edition of the International Building Code for Fire Service Access Elevators required in high-rise buildings and for the optional choice of Occupant Evacuation Elevators (see Section 403).
+Beginning in the 2015 edition pf this code, the elevator lobby requirements were moved from Chapter 7 to Chapter 30 to pull all the elevatorrelated construction requirements together.
+New provisions were added in the 2009 edition for fire service access elevators required in high-rise buildings and for the optional choice of occupant evacuation elevators (see Section 403).

 Chapter 31 Special Construction.
 Chapter 31 contains a collection of regulations for a variety of unique structures and architectural features.
 Pedestrian walkways and tunnels connecting two buildings are addressed in Section 3104.
 Membrane and air-supported structures are addressed by Section 3102.
-Safeguards for swimming pool safety are addressed by way of reference to the ISPSC in Section 3109.
-Standards for temporary structures, including permit requirements are provided in Section 3103.
+Safeguards for swimming pool safety are addressed by way of reference to the International Swimming Pool and Spa Code (ISPSC) in Section 3109.
+Standards for temporary structures, including permit requirements, are provided in Section 3103.
 Structures as varied as awnings, marquees, signs, telecommunication and broadcast towers and automatic vehicular gates are also addressed (see Sections 3105 through 3108 and 3110).